Dr Amanda Mullin, clinical psychologist and neurodiversity keynote speaker, Sydney.

 Dr Amanda Mullin – Think Differently

-Psychologist – Speaker – Coach
+Clinical Psychologist – Speaker

 Kicking Shame to The Kerb

-Dr. Amanda believes it’s time to kick shame to the kerb.
 Mental wellbeing should be as routine and shame-free going to the gym.
 Yet even with the best intentions, traditional approaches often fail neurodivergent individuals who’ve spent years believing something is “wrong” with them.
 They miss the mark in discovering the nuances of working with high functioning, intelligent grown ups who struggle with tasks that are within their expertise, or who have been told to improve their leadership or communication during a performance review.

-It’s condescending and shame-inducing to suggest someone ‘just use a planner’ when the real issue is cognitive capacity.
 It’s insensitive and shows a fundamental misunderstanding to recommend anger management courses for a high-performing AuDHD employee when they may be unaware they are struggling with alexithymia – difficulty identifying and expressing emotions.

 The reality is that neurodivergent minds need different strategies to flourish.
 To create inclusion and belonging, everyone on the team needs to understand how to support and communicate effectively with different neurotypes.
 It’s not enough to help individuals; we need to educate entire teams and organisations so everyone can thrive together.